Jackknifed Tractor Trailer Accidents can be Deadly

 - Equipment failure or inadequate maintenance.
 Just like your own car, trucks must be properly maintained for safe operation.
 Any system failure like brakes or hydraulics could force the driver to lose control of his rig.
 Whether the truck jackknifes, sways or even tips over, it's a dangerous situation for the driver and neighboring vehicles.

 Whether a truck accident involves jackknifing or another scenario, being in an accident with a tractor trailer can cause devastating and life altering damage through injuries such as burns, fractures, concussion and traumatic brain injuries, internal injuries and damage to the back and spine.

 Determining liability in a tractor-trailer accident can be complicated.
 The driver may have violated traffic laws or have been driving under the influence of alcohol or drugs.
 However, the trucking company may be at fault for inadequate training or requiring too many driving hours, or a defective part may have failed.

 Consult with an attorney experienced in 18-wheeler accidents to get the compensation you and your family deserve for your injuries.We Can Help if You Have Been Harmed in a Truck Accident

 If you or a family member has been injured in a truck accident or by any type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.